ShlokAnand/Plant-Disease-Prediction/README.md

 # 🌿 Plant Disease Detection using Deep Learning

-An AI-powered plant disease detection system that classifies plant leaves as **healthy or unhealthy** using a deep learning model.
+An AI-powered cotton plant disease detection system that classifies plant leaves as **healthy or unhealthy** using a deep learning model.
 This project aims to assist farmers and agricultural experts in early disease detection and crop protection.

 ---